BoboTiG/luma/sources/jeux/zelda-oof.md

-# The Legend of Zelda : Ocarina of Time
+# The Legend of Zelda: Ocarina of Time

 ```{figure} images/the-legend-of-zelda-ocarina-of-time.svg
  :width: 500